 Such grace can change lives.

-Two years ago I sat down for a lunch at a small trattoria Da Gilda in the Trastervere neighborhood of Rome.
+Two years ago, I sat down for lunch at a small trattoria Da Gilda in the Trastevere neighborhood of Rome.

 I happened to overhear two American college students that were sitting at the table next to me.
 As they were talking, I could hear a reference to something very familiar, and knowing that the college was a short distance away, just on the other side of an arch — I assumed the women were John Cabot student.

-So I broke into the conversation, and introduced myself, only to find out that Allie and Laura were not from our college, instead two nursing students from Benedictine College of Atchison, Kansas.
+So I broke into the conversation and introduced myself, only to find out that Allie and Laura were not from our college, instead of two nursing students from Benedictine College of Atchison, Kansas.

 Immediately I was taken with their positive spirits and their extraordinary adventure.
-I asked all sorts of questions, but primarily I wanted to know how “twenty-some things” and nurses-in-training coped in such a foreign and possibly difficult place.
+I asked all sorts of questions, but primarily I wanted to know how “twenty-somethings” and nurses-in-training coped in such a foreign and possibly tricky place.

 It’s one thing to serve the health needs in Kansas City, and yet something else to work in the hot and humid expanse of India, so far from the everyday comforts of our American “bed, bath & beyond consumer culture.”